Candidates Tournament: Organization

 The number of players in the tournament varied over the years, between eight and fifteen players.
 Most of these qualified from Interzonal tournaments, though some gained direct entry without having to play the Interzonal.

 The first Interzonal/Candidates World Championship cycle began in 1948.
 Before 1965, the tournament was organized in a round-robin format.
 From 1965 on, the tournament was played as knockout matches, spread over several months.
-In 1995–1996, the defending FIDE champion (Anatoly Karpov) also entered the Candidates, in the semi-finals, so the winner was the FIDE world champion.
+In 1995–1996, the defending FIDE champion (Anatoly Karpov) also entered the Candidates, in the third round (Candidates final).

 During its 1993 to 2006 split from FIDE, the "Classical" World Championship also held three Candidates Tournaments (in 1994–1995, 1998 and 2002) under a different sponsor and a different format each time.
 In one of these cases (Alexei Shirov in 1998) no title match eventuated, under disputed circumstances (see Classical World Chess Championship 2000).

 After the reunification of titles in 2006, FIDE tried different Candidates formats in 2007, 2009 and 2011, before settling on an 8 player, double round robin Candidates tournament from 2013 onwards.